20 days ago - technology-and-innovation

 Market history, 2025-2026:

-Amount of BTC held by Bitcoin ETFs that trade on Wall Street.
+Amount of BTC held by Bitcoin ETFs listed on Wall Street.

 Market history, 2025-2026:

-7A) Examples of 2 analyses in English that I conducted before combining on-chain indicators with Japanese charting methods.
+7A) Examples of 2 analyses in English that I conducted before combining on-chain indicators with Japanese chart methods.

-I used: Anchored VWAPs from the Third and Fourth Halvings of BTC (bands configured with the same deviation - 2.1), Anchored VWAPs from the ATHs of 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTH and STH.
+I used: Anchored VWAPs from the Third and Fourth BTC Halvings (bands set with the same deviation - 2.1), Anchored VWAPs from the ATHs of 2021 and 2025, SMA50 (weekly timeframe), Realized Loss - USD, NUPL, Supply in Loss, UPR of New and Old Whales, UPR of Mining Whales, NUPL of LTH and STH.

 D) Final Clarifications.

-• I reference different types of links related to CMT and authors who have explored Japanese charting and other professional trading techniques:
+• I reference different types of links related to the CMT and to authors who have explored Japanese charting and other professional trading techniques:

 https://cmtassociation.org/association/history/